lbl-srg/obc/specification/source/cdl.rst

      connect(gainWrong.u, maxValue.y); // Not allowed, because of inconsistent unit attributes

 ]

-If two connectors have different values for the ``displayUnit`` attribute, then either can be used.
-[It is a quality of the implementation that users are warned about such inconsistent declarations.
-However, because ``displayUnit`` does not affect the computations in the sequence, the connection is still valid.]

 Signals shall be connected using a ``connect`` statement;
 assigning the value of a signal in the instantiation of the